simplicity0308/Kiroku/README.md

 # Kiroku - Show Tracking Application

 **Kiroku** is a full-stack web application that helps you track shows in various states using Vue 3, Express.js, and MongoDB Atlas.
+Basic JWT authentication is implemented to secure API endpoints by verifying the identity of clients through digitally signed tokens stored locally in each browser session.

 ## Prerequisites